Kawanishi E11K

 The Kawanishi E11K was a Japanese flying boat of the 1930s.
-It was designed as a night reconnaissance aircraft for the Imperial Japanese Navy, but was not accepted, the two aircraft built being used as transports as the Type 96 Transport Flying Boat during the Second World War.
+It was designed as a night reconnaissance aircraft for the Imperial Japanese Navy (IJN) but was not accepted.
+The two aircraft that were built were used as transports as the Type 96 Transport Flying Boat during the Second World War.

 Development and design

-In 1936 the Imperial Japanese Navy drew up a requirement for an aircraft to replace the Aichi Type 96 Reconnaissance Seaplane as a specialised night reconnaissance aircraft, intended to spot naval gunfire in night actions and to shadow enemy forces at night, allowing submarines to be directed to targets.
-The requirement was passed to Aichi and Kawanishi, with both companies producing aircraft to meet the navy's needs.
+In 1936, the IJN drew up a requirement for an aircraft to replace the Aichi Type 96 Reconnaissance Seaplane as a specialised night reconnaissance aircraft which was intended to spot naval gunfire in night actions and to shadow enemy forces at night, allowing submarines to be directed to targets.
+The requirement was passed to Aichi and Kawanishi, with both companies producing aircraft to meet the Navy's needs.
 While Aichi produced a biplane similar to the aircraft that was to be replaced, Kawanishi designed a gull winged cantilever monoplane.
-It was powered by a single pusher Hiro Type 91 w engine strut mounted above the wing driving a four-bladed propeller, with its radiator mounted in a fairing above the rear fuselage so that it was located in the propeller's slipstream.
+It was powered by a single Hiro Type 91 W engine in a pusher configuration, mounted on struts above the wing and driving a four-bladed propeller.
+The radiator was mounted in a fairing above the rear fuselage so that it was located in the propeller's slipstream.
 It was fitted with retractable wingtip floats, while its wings folded to aid storage aboard the cruisers of the Japanese Navy.

 The first of two prototypes of Kawanishi's design, the Experimental 11-Shi Special Reconnaissance Seaplane, with the short designation E11K, made its maiden flight on 11 June 1937.
 It proved to have poor stability and water handling, while the engine installation overheated.
 It was unsuitable for the night reconnaissance role, with the Aichi design proving generally superior and being ordered into production as the Aichi E11A.